Slowcore: 1994–1999: Refinement of an archetypical sound

 Following Low, several bands emerged.
 Among them was Ida, composed of Elizabeth Mitchell and Daniel Littleton, who released their debut album, Tales of Brave Ida in 1994.
 This was followed by I Know About You in 1996, which Rubsam considered a slowcore "classic".
 Ida continued to release music throughout the 1990s and into the late 2000s, with Heart Like a River from 2005 also often highlighted as an exemplary slowcore album.
 Bluetile Lounge, an Australian band, released their debut album (Lowercase) a year after Ida's debut, in 1995.
 Also in 1995, Spain and Cat Power released their debut albums: The Blue Moods of Spain and Dear Sir, respectively.
 The For Carnation released their debut EP, Fight Songs the same year.
 Two years later, Radar Bros.'s self-titled debut album was released.
 These latter four bands were mentioned by Stevie Chick as examples of the way slowcore evolved after Low in an article for The Guardian.
 She writes, in respect of the first three: "the genre grew to encompass the blue lullabies of Spain; the hypnotic intimacy of the For Carnation [...]; [and] the whispered confessions of early Cat Power".
-She also cites Rex, which included Codeine's Doug Scharin, as another influential band.
+She also cites Rex, which included Codeine's Doug Scharin, and the Austin-based Knife in the Water as influential acts in the genre's expansion.
+Led by Aaron Blount, Knife in the Water's sound was frequently described as "noir-folk," utilizing the "negative space" of slowcore to create cinematic, tense narratives.
 By the years surrounding 1996, "slowcore" was no longer solely an esoteric phrase; an article in The Sydney Morning Herald in May jested that Spain, among others, were playing a sort of music that "new-trend-every-week folk are calling slowcore".
 Singer-songwriters like the American singer Lisa Germano and the Swedish singer Stina Nordenstam released albums exploring slowcore, respectively Geek the Girl and Dynamite, while the comparatively more mainstream act the Smashing Pumpkins would engage with slowcore stylings in various songs.